Annie Chapman: Separation

 Chapman and her husband separated by mutual consent in 1884.
 John Chapman retained custody of their surviving daughter, while Annie relocated to London.
-Her husband was obliged to pay her a weekly allowance of 10s via Post Office Order.
+Her husband was obliged to pay her a weekly allowance of 10 shillings via Post Office Order.
 The precise reason for the couple's separation is unknown, although a later police report lists the reason for their separation as Annie Chapman's "drunken and immoral ways".

 Two years later, in 1886, John Chapman resigned from his job due to his declining health and relocated to New Windsor.
 He died of liver cirrhosis and edema, on 25 December, leading to the cessation of these weekly payments.
-Chapman learned of her husband's death via her brother-in-law.
-Her surviving daughter, Annie Georgina (then aged 13) is believed to have either subsequently been placed in a French institution or to have joined a performing troupe which travelled with a circus in France.
+Chapman learned of her husband's death through her brother-in-law.
+Her surviving daughter, Annie Georgina (then aged 13), is believed to have either subsequently been placed in a French institution or to have joined a performing troupe which travelled with a circus in France.
 Census records from 1891 reveal both of Chapman's surviving children lived with their grandmother in Knightsbridge.

 Life in Whitechapel

-Following her separation from her husband, Annie Chapman relocated to Whitechapel, primarily living upon the weekly allowance of 10 shillings from her husband.
+Following her separation from her husband, Annie Chapman relocated to Whitechapel, primarily living upon the weekly allowance of 10s from her husband.
 Over the following years, she resided in common lodging-houses in both Whitechapel and Spitalfields.
 By 1886, she is known to have resided with a man who made wire sieves for a living, consequently becoming known to some acquaintances as "Annie Sievey" or "Siffey".
 At the end of 1886, her weekly allowance abruptly stopped.
 Upon enquiring why these weekly payments had suddenly ceased, Chapman discovered her husband had died of alcohol-related causes.

 Shortly after John Chapman's death, this sieve-maker left Chapman—possibly due to the cessation of her allowance—and relocated to Notting Hill.
 One of Chapman's friends said she became depressed after this separation and seemed to lose her will to live.